yehia67/documentation/node-software/0.1/iri/how-to-guides/install-a-pow-proxy.md

 # Install a proof-of-work proxy server

 **The `attachToTangle` endpoint is resource intensive.
-As a result, many calls to these endpoints can sometimes cause a node to crash.
+As a result, many calls to this endpoint can sometimes cause a node to crash.
 To resolve this problem, you can install a dedicated proxy server to do proof of work (PoW) instead of making the node do it.**

-The PoW proxy server is an implementation of [Caddy](https://caddyserver.com/) that has IOTA middleware.
-This middleware allows the PoW proxy server to intercept calls to an IRI node's `attachToTangle` endpoint and do the PoW itself.
+The PoW proxy server is an implementation of [Caddy](https://caddyserver.com/) that uses IOTA middleware.
+This middleware allows the server to intercept calls to an IRI node's `attachToTangle` endpoint and do the PoW.

 :::info:
-All requests to the other IRI API endpoints are sent to the IRI node.
+All requests to the other IRI API endpoints are forwarded to the IRI node.
 :::

 ## Prerequisites